-For whatever reason, the folks at Microsoft have decided that it’s a good idea to hide file extensions by default in recent versions of Windows, and Windows 10 is no exception.
+For whatever reason, the folks at Microsoft have decided it’s a good idea to hide file extensions when using the File Explorer dialog in Windows 10.

-I really don’t understand the thinking behind having file extensions hidden since they’re so useful for quickly determining a file’s type when viewing its filename in the File Explorer utility.
+I really don’t understand the thinking behind having file extensions hidden since they’re so useful for quickly determining a file’s type when viewing its filename.

 In case you’re wondering how viewing a file’s extension can help you, here’s a great example (and it’s an important one).

 Luckily, it’s very easy to force Windows 10 to display the file extensions when you view the names of files in File Explorer.
 Here’s how:

 1 – Press the Windows+E key combination to launch File Explorer.

 3 – Click Options (located at the top right-hand side of the window).

 4 – Click Change folder and search options.

 6 – Uncheck the box beside Hide extensions for known file types.